rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenAndRice.rst

 Directions
 ----------

-1. In a pan, add in some oil and drop in your chicken legs that have been seasoned with a touch of salt.
+1. Add some oil to a pan and drop in the chicken legs seasoned with a touch of salt.
-2. While the chicken legs are cooking, add the salt, cumin seeds, peppercorn, and garlic in a mortar and pestle & start pounding.
-Once you have your paste, add in some water and mix to loosen everything up.
+2. While the chicken cooks, pound the salt, cumin seeds, peppercorn, and garlic into a paste in a mortar and pestle, then add some water and mix to loosen everything up.
-3. Then get all your veggies prepped, peel & chop your carrots, potatoes, cherry tomatoes & jalapenos.
+3. Prep all the veggies: peel and chop the carrots and potatoes, and chop the cherry tomatoes and jalapenos.
 Set aside.
-4. Once the chicken legs are seared on all sides, take them out and set aside.
-With the oil left in the pan, add in the rice and toast for 2 minutes.
+4. Once the chicken legs are seared on all sides, remove and set aside.
+Add the rice to the oil left in the pan and toast until fragrant, 2 minutes.
-5. Then add in the cherry tomatoes to emulsifying them in before you add all the veggies, seasoning mix, & chicken stock.
+5. Add the cherry tomatoes and emulsify them in, then add all the veggies, seasoning mix, and chicken stock.
-6. Bring to a boil, then turn it down & and cover.
-In the meantime, chop up some cilantro and top off your chicken & rice.
+6. Bring to a boil, then turn down and cover.
+Meanwhile, chop up some cilantro and top off the chicken and rice.